djpapzin/Comment-Scope/TO_DO.md

 - [x] The emoji must appear before the title
 - [ ] Turn all the groups into side navigation tabs
 - [ ] Powered by Gemini AI must be in itylics
+- [ ] scrutinize comments button for trending videos is not working